This is a 5k-word article on how to run a successful Indiegogo campaign and raise funds, and it will take some time to read.

 Rule #8: Make your video emotional.
 Remember, people buy with emotions

-Support is one of the most important aspects of success in any campaign, no exceptions.
+Support is one of the most important aspects of success in any campaign, with no exceptions.

-We put in a lot of efforts to make sure we had 24/7 support, where any question or comment on our Indiegogo page, email or Facebook received a reply in 20 minutes or less.
+We put in a lot of effort to make sure we had 24/7 support, where any question or comment on our Indiegogo page, email, or Facebook received a reply in 20 minutes or less.